guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ## Optimisations
 ### Tradeoffs
 What does optimising the communication chain exactly mean?
 Should it be more flexible, or should it be easier to use?
 Should the communication chain be strengthened against miscommunications or is that the responsibility of the service provider?
 Each choice always has it's own set of tradeoffs.
-Which each change you make to improve the current structure, a new set of
+Which each change you make to improve the current structure, a new set of challenges wil arise.

 #### Complexity vs. Flexibility
 Example: Fat versus lean front- and back-ends

+With each technology you add the work required to keep your service running gets more and more complicated.
+Every technology added has the potential to break.
+Even if you install a tool that's designed to help you manage all of the technologies you're using, that tool still requires to be installed, managed and is still able to break in the end.

+On the other hand, the more technologies you strip from your stack will increase the stability and prevent technologies from breaking.
+But it will limit your possibilities at the same time.

 With the arrival of Single Page Web Applications the way of building web apps changed to fat front-end and thin backends.
 This because